Battle of France: Collapse on the Meuse

-French Leaders
+French leaders

 The French High Command, slow to react because of its strategy of "methodical warfare", reeled from the shock of the German offensive and was overtaken by defeatism.
-On the morning of 15 May, French Prime Minister Paul Reynaud telephoned the new British Prime Minister, Winston Churchill and said, "We have been defeated.
+On the morning of 15 May, the French Prime Minister, Paul Reynaud, telephoned the new British Prime Minister, Winston Churchill and said, "We have been defeated.
 We are beaten; we have lost the battle."
-Churchill, attempting to offer some comfort to Reynaud, reminded the Prime Minister of all the times the Germans had broken through the Allied lines in the First World War only to be stopped.
-Reynaud was inconsolable.
+Churchill, attempting to offer some comfort to Reynaud, reminded him of all the times the Germans had broken through the Allied lines in the First World War only to be stopped but Reynaud was inconsolable.

 Churchill flew to Paris on 16 May.
 He immediately recognised the gravity of the situation when he observed that the French government was already burning its archives and was preparing for an evacuation of the capital.
 In a sombre meeting with the French commanders, Churchill asked General Gamelin, "Where is the strategic reserve?" referring to the reserve that had saved Paris in the First World War.
 Gamelin replied:

-After the war, Gamelin claimed he said "There is no longer any".
+After the war, Gamelin claimed he said "There is no longer any."
 Churchill later described hearing this as the most shocking moment in his life.
 Churchill asked Gamelin where and when the general proposed to launch a counter-attack against the flanks of the German bulge.
-Gamelin simply replied "inferiority of numbers, inferiority of equipment, inferiority of methods".
+Gamelin simply replied "inferiority of numbers, inferiority of equipment, inferiority of methods."

 Allied counter-attacks

 Some of the best Allied units in the north had seen little fighting.
 Had they been kept in reserve, they might have been used in a counter-attack.
 Pre-war General Staff Studies had concluded that the main reserves were to be kept on French soil to resist an invasion of the Low Countries.
-They could also deliver a counterattack or "re-establish the integrity of the original front".
-Despite having a numerically superior armoured force, the French failed to use it properly or to deliver an attack on the vulnerable German bulge.
+They could also deliver a counter-attack or "re-establish the integrity of the original front".
+Despite having more tanks, the French failed to use them properly or to deliver an attack on the vulnerable German bulge.
 The Germans combined their fighting vehicles in divisions and used them at the point of main effort.
 The bulk of French armour was scattered along the front in tiny formations.
 Most of the French reserve divisions had by now been committed.
-The 1st DCr had been wiped out when it had run out of fuel and the 3rd DCr had failed to take its opportunity to destroy the German bridgeheads at Sedan.
-The only armoured division still in reserve, the 2nd DCr, was to attack on 16 May west of Saint-Quentin, Aisne.
+The 1st DCr had been destroyed when it had run out of fuel and the 3rd DCr had failed to take its opportunity to destroy the German bridgeheads at Sedan.
+The only armoured division still in reserve, the 2nd DCr, was to attack on 16 May west of Saint-Quentin.
 The division commander could locate only seven of its twelve companies, which were scattered along a 49 × 37 mi front.
-The formation was overrun by the 8th Panzer Division while still forming up and was destroyed as a fighting unit.
+The formation was overrun by the 8th Panzer Division while still forming up.